 This past weekend we’ve been celebrating Easter!

 For many, Easter is a time of Easter bunnies and chocolate eggs.
-Personally for us, the reason for Easter is to celebrate the resurrection of Jesus.
+For us, the reason for Easter is to celebrate the resurrection of Jesus.
 This year, we’ve managed to combine the two and been blessed to celebrate Easter with friends in style, – who also happen to have the cutest bunnies!

-Last summer, we were very intentional and booked cheap flights, which meant on Friday we flew “up north” for the long awaited weekend (I’ve just nipped out for a brief moment to write this blog!).
+Last summer, we were very intentional and booked cheap flights, which meant on Friday we flew “up north” for the long-awaited weekend (I’ve just nipped out for a brief moment to write this blog!).

-So far, we’ve enjoyed relaxed times of walking, rest, reflection, rich conversation, church fellowship, log burners, kids laughter, sport, shopping, bunnies – oh – and feasting on plenty of food – including Easter eggs – which were well especially well received after giving up chocolate for lent!
+So far, we’ve enjoyed relaxed times of walking, rest, reflection, rich conversation, church fellowship, log burners, kids laughter, sport, shopping, bunnies – oh – and feasting on plenty of food – including Easter eggs – which were well especially well received after giving up chocolate for Lent!